Fulkerson/FRTN01/server/README.rst

 value should be set as well as to what output.
 Also contains the reference value used for this controlsignal.

-Setting and getting values on the batch process is protected by a IORegistry however locking of the registry external, i.e. it contains a public mutex and does no locking on it's own.
-This is done in order to enable batching several gets and sets as one atomic operation.
+Setting and getting values from the batch process is protected by a IORegistry however locking of the registry is external, i.e. it contains a public mutex and does no locking on its own.
+This is done in order to enable batching several gets and sets as single atomic operations.
 The IORegistry also contains copies of reference values as well as control signals for plotting use cases.

+Since calls to the process are fairly slow a polling thread updates the IORegistry monitor on a periodic basis.

 Design choices
 --------------
-Protocol buffers are used for serialization of messages.
+The server is written in C++ in order to run well on the Raspberry Pi as there is currently not any acceptable JVM with proper JIT available.
+It also makes calling timing functions more appropriate for real time tanks considerably easier.

 BUILD Debian/Ubuntu/Raspbian